NamelsKing/NamelsKing/README.md

 ## Hi, there
-My name is Dmitriy, currently working as Dev Lead/Software Engineer at EVO company
+My name is Dmitriy, im Back/Software Engineer

 I live in Poznań, Poland